gustavclausen/functional-dependency-finder/README.md

 * Tables (relations) are considered in isolation (hence no relationships are considered).
 * All functional dependencies are found only by checking with one column on each side, such as A -> B.
 * If one functional dependency holds for an instance, it's assumed that it hold for all instances of the relation.
-**Exception**: When an ID-column and a corresponding string-column both determine each other, it's only considered the ID-column determines the string-column, not vice versa.
-Please note that these functional dependencies are STILL printed to the output.

 ## Requirements
 * Python v.
 3.6 <